 Yes, it is very important that you provide me with the exact measurements of the wall, to the exact fraction of an inch.
 The mural will then be slightly oversized by about 2 inches larger, to provide a bit of leeway in case the wall isn't perfectly square.
 Any excess mural material can be easily trimmed off with a razorblade and ruler once the mural is installed.

 Is the mural installation permanent?

 The mural has an adhesive backing that is like a reusable sticker.
 It does not leave any residue on the wall when removed.
 So while the mural install looks permanent and will stay on the wall for as long as you want, it is very easy to remove.
 The mural can even be removed and installed on a different wall if desired (though this would be a complex and typically not recommended procedure).

 Can the mural be easily cleaned?

 Yes!
 The mural is made of a durable vinyl material which can be easily cleaned with water or normal glass cleaner, and a soft rag.

 Can any of your photos be used for a wall mural?

 The giant size of these murals requires high resolution photos that can be printed at large sizes while retaining good details.
 Therefore some of my older, lower resolution photos won't be suitable for mural printing.
-I have compiled some galleries of suitable high resolution images above, which would be the best place to start searching for a wall mural photo.
+A good place to start searching for a wall mural photo would be to search "Large prints" on my website.
 Or, feel free to contact me to ask if any particular photo would work well on a mural.